-1 A Presbytery Policy for Congregations Considering Leaving the PC (USA)-2nd Reading
+A Presbytery Policy for Congregations Considering Leaving the Presbyterian Church (U.S.A.)
+Approved by Carlisle Presbytery - February 24, 2015

-- 2 According to the guiding principles of the Presbytery of Carlisle our mission is "to support our - 3 congregations in the name of Jesus Christ."
-Further, "the Presbytery of Carlisle is a service - 4 community which: - supports congregations in addressing their needs and opportunities by increasing resources, information and training in mission and ministry. - seeks to create dialogue in which congregations and presbytery actively talk to and listen to each other and respond to each other. - 9 promotes a relationship among congregations and the presbytery that is collegial and collaborative in ministry." - 11 We acknowledge, as did the author of Ecclesiastes, "There is a time for everything, and a - 12 season for every activity under heaven."
-The ensuing list includes "a time to plant and a time to - uproot ... a time to weep and a time to laugh ... a time to tear and a time to mend ... a time to - be silent and a time to speak." - 15 Some see the Church described in Acts, Chapter 2 as the ideal to which we must aspire: "They - devoted themselves to the apostles' teaching and to the fellowship, to the breaking of bread - and to prayer ... all the believers were together and had everything in common ... and the Lord - 18 added to their number daily those who were being saved."
-However, the euphoria of this - 19 snapshot picture gave way to lying and pretenses (Acts 5, Ananias and Sapphira deceive their - community); serious ruptures between two culturally different groups (Acts 6, the Hellenists - 21 murmur against the Jews); theological contention (Acts 15:5-11, the community debates - whether circumcision was required of Gentiles); and disagreement (Acts 15:36-39, Paul and - 23 Barnabas part company.)
-The Acts 2 snapshot may be the ideal, but most church living is much - less than ideal and reflects the range of emotions and behavior in the entire book of Acts. - 25 There are no off-seasons in the church.
+According to the guiding principles of the Presbytery of Carlisle our mission is "to support our congregations in the name of Jesus Christ."
+Further, "the Presbytery of Carlisle is a service community which:

+- supports congregations in addressing their needs and opportunities by increasing resources, information and training in mission and ministry. - seeks to create dialogue in which congregations and presbytery actively talk to and listen to each other and respond to each other. - promotes a relationship among congregations and the presbytery that is collegial and collaborative in ministry."

+We acknowledge, as did the author of Ecclesiastes, "There is a time for everything, and a season for every activity under heaven."
+The ensuing list includes "a time to plant and a time to uproot ... a time to weep and a time to laugh ... a time to tear and a time to mend ... a time to be silent and a time to speak."

+Some see the Church described in Acts, Chapter 2 as the ideal to which we must aspire: "They devoted themselves to the apostles' teaching and to the fellowship, to the breaking of bread and to prayer ... all the believers were together and had everything in common ... and the Lord added to their number daily those who were being saved."
+However, the euphoria of this snapshot picture gave way to lying and pretenses (Acts 5, Ananias and Sapphira deceive their community); serious ruptures between two culturally different groups (Acts 6, the Hellenists murmur against the Jews); theological contention (Acts 15:5-11, the community debates whether circumcision was required of Gentiles); and disagreement (Acts 15:36-39, Paul and Barnabas part company.)
+The Acts 2 snapshot may be the ideal, but most church living is much less than ideal and reflects the range of emotions and behavior in the entire book of Acts.

+There are no off-seasons in the church.
 All seasons are important and require leadership.
-No - 26 season, however, is more important than that one where emotions run high and connectional - 27 relationships are strained.
-It is just such a season in which the Presbyterian Church (U.S.A.) finds - 28 itself.
-The reasons are many and varied and the perceived solutions are equally numbered and - 29 diverse. - In recognition of this season, when our unity in Christ is being tested and our ability to work - 31 together in mission is being tried, we covenant with one another to "encourage one another - and build each other up" (1 Thessalonians 5:11), and to respect and demonstrate love to one - another.
-Together we covenant to live together in the bonds of peace while we seek to discern - 34 and follow the will of God.
+No season, however, is more important than that one where emotions run high and connectional relationships are strained.
+It is just such a season in which the Presbyterian Church (U.S.A.) finds itself.
+The reasons are many and varied and the perceived solutions are equally numbered and diverse.

+In recognition of this season, when our unity in Christ is being tested and our ability to work together in mission is being tried, we covenant with one another to "encourage one another and build each other up" (1 Thessalonians 5:11), and to respect and demonstrate love to one another.
+Together we covenant to live together in the bonds of peace while we seek to discern and follow the will of God.